 THERE'S SOMETHING FOR EVERYONE IN THE SQUARE!

-Bring the whole family down for the fun and educational "KidsPlay" as well as the "Reading Room" mobile library, courtesy of Carnegie Library of Pittsburgh, and purchase your fresh produce at Downtown's showcase Farmers Market and entertaining Lunchtime Concert Series.
-Meet up with friends for the Iron City Sound Downtown Live! concert series running on select Fridays throughout the summer!
+Bring the whole family down for the fun and educational "KidsPlay" as well as the "Reading Room" mobile library, courtesy of Carnegie Library of Pittsburgh, and purchase your fresh produce at Downtown's showcase Farmers Market.

 What’s new in Market Square?